 Heart of palm is a white vegetable that comes from the core of certain kinds of palm trees.
-Also called palm hearts, palm cabbage, palmito, chonta, and swamp cabbage, heart of palm is grown in humid and tropical areas like Costa Rica and the Amazon.
+It's also called palm hearts, palm cabbage, palmito, chonta, and swamp cabbage.
+Heart of palm grows in humid and tropical areas such as Costa Rica and the Amazon.
 Farmers harvest the vegetable by cutting down a palm tree and cutting away its outer bark and layers, leaving the tree's tender inner core.

-Heart of palm is rarely eaten fresh.
-Even in countries where it's cultivated, the vegetable is usually boiled and processed before consumed due to the fact that it's extremely perishable.
+Most people don't eat heart of palm fresh.
+Even in countries where it's cultivated, the vegetable is usually boiled and processed before eating because it goes bad quickly.
 Heart of palm is typically exported internationally in pickled form and comes in jars or cans.

 This unique and unassuming vegetable provides some serious health benefits, such as:

-Amino acids and proteins make the building blocks of life and they're necessary for many bodily functions.
-Thankfully, heart of palm contains all nine essential amino acids, which are those that can't be made in your body and therefore must come from the foods you eat.
+Amino acids and proteins make the building blocks of life, and they're necessary for many bodily functions.
+Heart of palm has all nine essential amino acids, which are those your body can't make and must come from the foods you eat.
 They are:

 One important function of these amino acids is repairing damaged tissue.

-Aside from helping trigger your heart to release blood to the rest of your body, potassium can help manage high blood pressure by lessening the harmful effects of sodium and easing the tension in your blood vessel walls.
+It helps trigger your heart to release blood to the rest of your body.
+It also manages high blood pressure by lessening the harmful effects of sodium and easing the tension in your blood vessel walls.
 Other sources of potassium include potatoes, tomatoes, avocados, and fresh fruits.

-More than half of women experience nausea and vomiting during the first few months of their pregnancy.
-One of the nutrients in heart of palm called pyridoxine or vitamin B6 helps lessen the effects of morning sickness: pyridoxine, which is also called vitamin B6.
-This vitamin is most effective for treating morning sickness when it is paired with doxylamine (an antihistamine).
+More than half of those who are pregnant have nausea and vomiting during the first few months of their pregnancy.
+A nutrient in heart of palm called pyridoxine or vitamin B6 helps lessen the effects of morning sickness.
+This vitamin works best to treat morning sickness when you pair it with doxylamine (an antihistamine).

 Hearts of palm are nutritious in numerous ways.
 For one thing, they are an excellent source of protein, which is uncommon in vegetables.
 They are also packed with a long list of healthy vitamins and minerals.
 One such vitamin is vitamin B6, which is required for proper growth and development of your brain, nerves, skin, and many other body parts.
 Eating one serving (100 grams) of raw heart of palm will cover 62% of your recommended daily value of this heart-healthy vitamin.